rohan2794/lvm-localpv-local/design/monitoring/capacity_monitor.md

   - [Alternatives](#alternatives)

 ## Summary
-This proposal charts out the design details to implement monitoring for doing effective capacity management on nodes having LVM-LocalPV Volumes.
+This proposal charts out the design details to implement monitoring for doing effective capacity management on nodes having LocalPV-LVM Volumes.

 ## Motivation
 Platform SREs must be able to easily query the capacity details at per node level for checking the utilization and planning purposes.